1: One was enough

 ‘Take mine off.’

-The ringtone of the mobile on the other side of the pool startled her, how could that happen?
-She’d tried while being lowered to the redoubt – she watched as he dived in, emerged the other side and took his mobile from his robe pocket on the sun lounge.
+The ringtone of Jan’s mobile on the other side of the pool startled her, how could that have happened?
+She’d tried phoning while being lowered to the redoubt – she watched now as he dived in, emerged the other side and took his mobile from his robe pocket.

 ‘Yes sir.’
 She strained one ear to hear on the other side.